paigerackley/zillow-clustering-project/README.md

  ### Business Goals:
- - Use clustering algorithms to help determine predictors of logerror to help improve the performance of a property value model
+ - Use clustering algorithms to help determine predictors of logerror to help improve the performance of our current model.
- - Using drivers of logerror to improve a model of property values
+ - Using drivers of logerror to help imrpove our model of property values.
- - Improve understanding of logerror to better inform the use of models for property prediction
+ - Improve understanding of logerror to better inform the use of models for property prediction.

  ### Audience:
  - My audience is the Zillow Data Science team.